ridwanzal/jquery_gototop/README.md

 # jquery_gototop
-This is simple and useful go to top jquery with full example All you have to do is adding jquery library via CDN (google apis) and start writing some code
+This is simple and useful go to top jquery with full example.
+All you have to do is adding jquery library via CDN (google apis) and start writing some code

 This is the full source code looks like